Volcano Boarding in Nicaragua

 The only place in the world where we’ve heard you can go volcano boarding is in Leon, Nicaragua, at Cerro Negro Volcano.
 Book it through Bigfoot Hostel.

-Volcano Boarding at Bigfoot Hostel in Leon, Nicaragua
+Bigfoot Hostel in Leon, Nicaragua

 I had hiked up a volcano before, but this was an active volcano, and we went sledding down it.
 Add it to your list!